airborne-commando/maigret-night/README.md

 # maigret night

 A GUI edition of the OSINT tool maigret, Full info can be [found here](https://github.com/soxoj/maigret/tree/main) as this relies on the CLI as a backend, nothing much has changed in functions.
+Can also install it via a venv with

+    python -m venv venv && pip3 install maigret

 # Install